Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation

-The transformation functions used in \advchain\ are constructed to reflect common data variations that exist in MR images, including: \begin{itemize} \item an additive image noise model $\augment_{ \rm noise}$, which adds pixel-wise noise to images (Sec.~\ref{SEC:ADV noise}), \item an image intensity transformation model $\augment_{\rm {bias}}$, which generates bias fields to corrupt images.
-Bias field can introduce intensity inhomogeneities in images, which is a common artefact in MR imaging~\citep{sled_1998_TMI_nonparametricN3ITK,Tustison_2010_N4ITK,Ferreira_2013_JCMR_Artefacts}(Sec.~\ref{SEC:bias field}), \item an image geometric transformation model $\augment_{\rm{affine}}$, which simulates image spatial variance caused by patient movement and the adjustment of acquisition parameters (e.g., image resolution, field-of-view) during scanning (Sec.~\ref{SEC:affine}), \item a \revise{diffeomorphic deformation model} $\augment_{\rm{morph}}$, which simulates inter- and intra-subject shape variability attributed to age, pathology, and motion (Sec.~\ref{SEC:morph}). \end{itemize}
+\revise{\advchain\ is an advanced, generic, lightweight adversarial data augmentation framework, which can be applied to optimize any types of differentiable photometric and geometric transformations on-the-fly.} In this work, we consider four different image transformation functions as a proof of concept.
+The transformation functions are constructed to reflect common data variations that exist in MR images, including: \begin{itemize} \item an additive image noise model $\augment_{ \rm noise}$, which adds pixel-wise noise to images (Sec.~\ref{SEC:ADV noise}), \item an image intensity transformation model $\augment_{\rm {bias}}$, which generates bias fields to corrupt images.
+Bias field can introduce intensity inhomogeneities in images, which is a common artefact in MR imaging~\citep{sled_1998_TMI_nonparametricN3ITK,Tustison_2010_N4ITK,Ferreira_2013_JCMR_Artefacts}(Sec.~\ref{SEC:bias field}), \item an image geometric transformation model $\augment_{\rm{affine}}$, which simulates image spatial variance caused by patient movement and the adjustment of acquisition parameters (e.g., image resolution, field-of-view) during scanning (Sec.~\ref{SEC:affine}), \item a {diffeomorphic deformation model} $\augment_{\rm{morph}}$, which simulates inter- and intra-subject shape variability attributed to age, pathology, and motion (Sec.~\ref{SEC:morph}). \end{itemize}

 Without loss of generality, we assume that all image transformations are defined in 2D space and performed on 2D images $\image \in \Reals^{H\times W}$.
 One should note that these transformation can be potentially extended to 3D space.